Search

 A sample tool is below.
 Be sure to customize this tool to suit the needs of your workplace.

 Reporting should be based on observation – do not assume that, for example, substance abuse is the cause of impairment.
-Reporting impairment as a hazard is an alert that there are signs of concern about the individual’s ability to work safety or to not endanger the health and safety of others.
+Reporting impairment as a hazard is an alert that there are signs of concern about the individual’s ability to work safely or to not endanger the health and safety of others.
 Reporting is one step in the investigation process.

 Sample Tool - Reporting Suspected Impairment